Nazareth, Israel Guide

 Airport

-The closest major airport to Mount Precipice is Ben Gurion Airport (TLV) near Tel Aviv, which is approximately 100 kilometers (62 miles) away.
-From Ben Gurion Airport, you can rent a car and drive to Nazareth and Mount Precipice (approximately 1.5-2 hours).
-Alternatively, you can take a train to Haifa and then a bus or taxi to Nazareth.
-Another option is to arrange for a private transfer or taxi directly from the airport to Nazareth.
+The closest major international airport to Galilee is Ben Gurion Airport (TLV) near Tel Aviv, approximately 1.5-2 hours drive from most parts of Galilee.
+From Ben Gurion Airport, you can rent a car, take a train to Haifa or Afula and then connect to Galilee by bus or taxi, or arrange for a private shuttle service directly to your destination in Galilee.

 Attractions